ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-03-07-siesta-in-the-oasis.md

 comments: true
 ---

-On Wednesday, I arrived in [Zagora](https://www.google.com/maps/place/Zagora/) after [driving though a heavy sand storm]({% post_url 2018-02-28-driving-into-the-sahara %}).
+I arrived in [Zagora](https://www.google.com/maps/place/Zagora/) after [driving though a heavy sand storm]({% post_url 2018-02-28-driving-into-the-sahara %}) on Wednesday.
 The town is located in an oasis.
 I checked into a small [campsite](https://www.google.com/maps/place/Camping+Oasis+Palmier/) surrounded by palm trees and cob walls that blocked the wind.
 Finally I was able to breath without inhaling a ton of sand. :mask:

 ![Palm trees and cob walls](/assets/images/IMG_1817.jpg)